Kadet Remaja Sekolah Malaysia

 Kadet Remaja Sekolah Malaysia (Malay for Malaysia School Youth Cadet Corps) is a scout-like movement organised by the Government of Malaysia as a youth organisation.

 History

 Kadet Remaja Sekolah was founded by Muhammad Thani Bin Sha'aban at SM Raja Abdullah, Jalan Kepong, Kuala Lumpur.
-Initially, this organisation was known as Kadet Putera Islam Malaysia (literally: Malaysia Islam Boys' Cadet Corps) and its membership was open to SM Raja Abdullah Islam Students' Association.
+Initially, this organisation was known as Kadet Putera Islam Malaysia (literally: Malaysian Islamic Male Students Cadet Corps) and its membership was open to SM Raja Abdullah Islam Students' Association.
 It had only 20 members in the beginning consisting of Form 1 and Form 2 students only.

 The Kadet Putera Islam Malaysia had its activities based on "Islam as a way of life".
 In 1989, a few other schools in the Federal Territories organised Kadet Putera Islam Malaysia.
 The schools that organised them were SMK Taman Tun Dr Ismail under the leadership of Ustaz Ahmad Farazilla Bin Abdul Ghani, SM Sri Titiwangsa under the leadership of Mr. Anuar Bin Abd Aziz and SM Ma'ahad Hamidiah, Kajang, Selangor under the leadership of En.
 Abu Hassan Bin Morad.